ikhanhdoit/cloud_engineer/README.md

     - Creating the Dockerfiles, especially when it comes to CMD and making sure the image is build correctly.
     - Knowing when to use -d (detached) mode vs. -i (interactive) mode when using 'docker run' was crucial as some images did not run properly the correct mode was not used.
     - A lot of research and being stuck on this section as it was tough to figure out the nuances of how to deploy your application with Docker commands and Dockerfile.
+    - Currently unable to automatically input the MySQL $servername/IP Address from the "db" container to the \*.php scripts in the "web" container.